rraciti97/portfolio/Work/README.md

-# 👀 Sneak Peek into My Work
+# 👀 Sneak peek into my work

 Take a look at some of the dashboards I’ve created during my previous and current roles in **CRM** the **iGaming industry**.
 These dashboards helped my teams and me track performance, make data-driven decisions, and stay aligned with business goals. 🚀